 - And actively working to improve our self-esteem so other’s opinions of us matter less

-If you want to learn some additional steps of Overcoming a Fear of Failure and Rejection, I highly recommend you take a moment and check out one of my most shared posts that walks you through all the steps.
+If you want to learn some additional steps of Overcoming a Fear of Failure and Rejection (click to read on my site), I highly recommend you take a moment and check out one of my most shared posts that walks you through all the steps.

 How do you deal with a highly sensitive man?